German Studies Program

 German Studies, an integrated program of study leading to the BA degree, offers students the freedom to develop an interdisciplinary sequence of courses to meet their particular needs and interests.
 It builds the foundation for graduate work in many academic fields that call for a thorough knowledge of German language, culture, and history.
 It also prepares students for careers in international business or for future study in professional programs such as law and business administration.

-German Studies administers a summer immersion program, The Munich Experience, which allows students to spend four weeks in Munich and experience the city’s vibrant culture and breathtaking surroundings.
-After graduation, many German and German Studies majors (most of whom have a second major in another field) return to Germany to study or work.
+After graduation, many German and German Studies majors (most of whom have a second major in another field) visit Germany to study or work.
 Our majors have returned to Germany on Fulbright scholarships, through internships administered by the Carl-Duisberg-Gesellschaft, or as interns for the German parliament.

 The major in German Studies, which includes a German language requirement, concentrates on the study of the German cultural tradition in history, philosophy, the fine arts, music, film studies, politics, and culture.
 The major is particularly suited to students wishing to combine interests in German language and culture with a major in another discipline.